Odumz/odumz/README.md

 - 😊 I'm very passionate about technology, charity, education, music, and sport

-- 👨🏽‍🏭 I'm currently working on an inventory digital solution that will improve profitability of investors through well-detailed analysis of trends and trading history
+- 👨🏽‍🏭 I'm currently working on an inventory digital solution that will improve profitability of investors through well-detailed analysis of stock trends and trading history

 - 💬 Ask me about web design, web application development, product management, infrastructure as a service